iGardening Logo Large Transparent Background

 How to Buy Malwina Strawberry Plants

-When purchasing Malwina strawberry plants, look for fresh dug strawberry plants or bare root plants available from late spring.
-Online retailers and garden centres often offer the majority of these plants, making it easy to find the perfect ones for your garden.
+When purchasing Malwina strawberry plants, look for fresh-dug or bare-root plants from late spring.
+Online retailers and garden centres often offer most of these plants, making it easy to find the perfect ones for your garden.
 Ensure that all its plants are healthy and well-rooted to give your strawberries the best start.
-Order your bare root plants here.
+Order your bare-root plants here.

 What Are the Benefits of Growing Malwina Strawberries?